Arpit441/blockchain/Assignment2/ReadME.md

 ## Functions used:

-- registerItem : registers the item
+- registerItem() : registers the item
-- buyItem: customer can buy the item
+- buyItem() : customer can buy the item
-- isDeliveryDone: customer can set isDelivered true if the item is brought at the doorstep
+- isDeliveryDone() : customer can set isDelivered true if the item is brought at the doorstep
-- getItems: displays all the items
+- getItems() : displays all the items

 ## Working: